os-climate/sostrades-dev-tools/docs/source/user_manual.md

 It provides comprehensive guidance on using the GUI for seamless interaction.
 Learn how to create, modify, run, and open user studies, as well as visualize existing ones.

-## Chapter 1: SOSTrades GUI Connexion
+## Chapter 1: SOSTrades GUI connexion

 This chapter offers all the necessary explanations for easily connecting the SoSTrades Graphical User Interface.
 There are possibilities that you can meet to connect on it, the cloud one and the local one.